josephDev123/Form-Validation/README.md

-#Form Validation
+## Form Validation

-Validation of Form with Vanilla JavaScript.
+Validation and authentification of Form with Vanilla JavaScript.